Zekda96/transactions-etl-pipeline/README.md

 1. Place the credentials file provided at `./credentials/`.

-2. From the project directory, build and run the app by running `docker-compose up -d`
+2. From the project directory, build and run the app by running `docker-compose up -d`.
 ```pycon
 [+] Running 6/7
  ⠦ Network airflow_default                Created